Living in Osaka Vs. Tokyo

-Osaka Vs. Tokyo?
-This is a very common question that is debated not just by foreigners but also by Kansai and Kanto people.
+Osaka vs. Tokyo?
+This is a very common question debated not just by foreigners but also by Kansai and Kanto people.
 Here are some facts and statistics about these two of the biggest cities in Japan.

 As a foreigner, living in Osaka is an entirely different experience than living in the capital city of Tokyo.
 In fact, the difference can be unimaginable for people who have not experienced life in either of these cities.
 While this article will discuss various facts about Osaka, the focus will be on living in Osaka.
 I will also compare Osaka and Tokyo, including the cost of living and other aspects of Osaka Vs. Tokyo.